-Requirement 1 x research project over the course of Advanced Training.
-Description The research project should be one with which the trainee has had significant involvement in designing, conducting the research and analysing data.
+1 x research project over the course of Advanced Training.

+The research project should be one with which the trainee has had significant involvement in designing, conducting the research and analysing data.
 Trainees may work as part of a larger research project but must have significant input into a particular aspect of the study.

 Research projects are not required to be specialty-specific but are required to be broadly relevant to trainees' area of specialty.
 Broadly relevant can be defined as topics that can enhance, complement and inform trainees' practice in the chosen specialty.

+Three research project types are accepted:

+- research in:

+- human subjects, populations and communities and laboratory research

+- epidemiology

+- education

+- leadership

+- medical humanities

-Three types of research projects are accepted: • research in:○ human subjects, populations and communities and laboratory research○ epidemiology○ education○ leadership○ medical humanities○ areas of study which can be applied to care of patients or populations• audit• systematic review
+- areas of study which can be applied to care of patients or populations

+- audit

+- systematic review